Here’s a list of some of the many things you can see and do around Sajo District!

 - Youme Town – A massive shopping mall about 20-25 minutes (walking) northeast from the station.
 A special bus provides access to and from the Bus Center.
 Special points of interest include Kaldi (an import store), several bakeries, a large grocery store, Uniqlo, Muji, Toys R Us, Daiso (100 Yen Shop), Best Denki (Electronics), Nittori (Home Furnishings), several barbers, Food Court, a wide selection of restaurants, and much more.

-- Mallage – Another massive shopping mall located south east of the station.
+- Mallage – Another large shopping mall located south east of the station.
 A special bus provides access to and from the Bus Center.
 Special points of interest include a huge grocery store, Jupiter (an import store), movie theater, Seria (a more upscale 100 yen shop), Mr. Max (general low price store), and much more.

 - Ikkyuu Ken – located just next to the Darkside and only open until 4 or so, this is one of the most famous restaurants in Saga and many say it has the best ramen.
 Makes for a very authentic experience!